-Pillar I: Subject-based evaluation of publications.
-For each subject group, the methodology defines the relevant types of results and their maximum share of available points.
-This evaluation pillar comprises the so-called Subpillar I, which defines the peer review process and methods for selected types of results, e.g. books, chapters in books and articles in peer-reviewed journals without impact factor.
+- Pillar I: Subject-based evaluation of publications.
+For each subject group, the methodology defined the relevant types of results and their maximum share of available points.
+This evaluation pillar comprised the so-called Subpillar I, which defined the peer review process and methods for selected types of results, e.g. books, chapters in books and articles in peer-reviewed journals without impact factor. - Pillar II: Evaluation of quality of short-listed results.
+Its objective was to introduce a democratic principle, whereby each RO has the right to select and submit a limited number of results for expert evaluation.
+Within each subject group, an expert panel, planned to include a considerable share of foreign experts, selected no more than 20 % of those results to be awarded a special bonus.
+In addition, a special excellence bonus was awarded to those research organisations whose members succeed in obtaining project funding from the ERC (European Research Council).

-- Pillar II: Evaluation of quality of short-listed results.
-Its objective is to introduce a democratic principle, whereby each RO has the right to select and submit a limited number of results for expert evaluation.
-Within each subject group, an expert panel with a considerable share of foreign experts selects no more than 20 % of those results to be awarded a special bonus.
-In addition, a special excellence bonus will be awarded to those research organisations whose members succeed in obtaining project funding from the ERC (European Research Council). - Pillar III: Evaluation of patents and non-publication results of applied research.
-As opposed to the previous practice where all non-publication results of research were awarded fixed numbers of points, this rule now only applies to patents.
-The point scores for all the other results will depend on the amount of funding for applied research projects and on the volume of contract research.
+Pillar III: Evaluation of patents and non-publication results of applied research.
+As opposed to the previous practice where all non-publication results of research had been awarded fixed numbers of points, this rule only applied to patents.
+The point scores for all the other results depended on the amount of funding for applied research projects and on the volume of contract research.

 In 2013, only Pillars I and III were to be applied to evaluation in full.
-Pillar II and the complete Sub-pillar I were to be implemented in 2014.
+Pillar II and the complete Subpillar I were to be implemented in 2014.
 The purpose of the 2013 transition period and the stepwise launch of the other pillars was to allow research organisations to prepare for this methodology without disrupting data collection processes that were running.